Senn-01/voice-inbox-app/cursor_docs/currentTask.md

 - UI updated to show sync status and controls
 - Unit tests for database operations

-The next focus is deploying the updated backend with Whisper transcription to Fly.io and testing the full recording-to-transcription flow.
+The next focus is testing the full recording-to-transcription flow using the deployed backend API.

 ## Deployment Instructions

-The initial version of the backend has been deployed to Fly.io.
+The backend with Whisper transcription has been successfully deployed to Fly.io.
 For reference, the deployment steps were:

 1. Install the Fly CLI: `brew install flyctl`
 2. Login to Fly: `fly auth login`